sketchytech/Aldwych_JSON_Swift/README.md

 ##Parse JSON Data
 To parse NSData simply use

-`JSONParser.parseDictionary(json:NSData, restrictTypeChanges:Bool = true, anyValueIsNullable:Bool = true) -> JSONDictionary`
+`JSONParser.parseDictionary(json:NSData, restrictTypeChanges:Bool = true, anyValueIsNullable:Bool = true) -> JSONDictionary?`

 or

-`JSONParser.parseArray(json:NSData, restrictTypeChanges:Bool = true, anyValueIsNullable:Bool = true)  -> JSONArray`
+`JSONParser.parseArray(json:NSData, restrictTypeChanges:Bool = true, anyValueIsNullable:Bool = true)  -> JSONArray?`

 Default settings do not allow changes of type but do allow values to become null.
 To enable changes of type change **restrictTypeChanges** to **false** and to prevent nullability of values change **anyValueIsNullable** to **false**.